thecodeteam/ecs-broker-tile/README.md

 ## Current Status

-Currently, the Tile version 0.9.0 public beta is availabe to download and deploy ECS Service Broker.
+Currently, the Tile version 1.0 GA is availabe to download and deploy ECS Service Broker.

 ## Requirement